hotdoc/hotdoc/documentation/markdown_files/c-extension.markdown

 arguments are exposed to allow specifying the C flags and / or the names of the dependencies that C flags should be obtained from using [pkg-config].

+On a Debian-based OS you will need to install `llvm` and `libclang-dev` packages.

 ## Commment parser

 Currently, comments are expected to be formatted according to the [gtk-doc syntax].